 \subsection{Normal state conductivity}

-Having a coherent picture for pairing in CuO$_2$ plane we have to incorporate it at least qualitatively in the whole phenomena related to electronic processes in CuO$_2$ plane superconductors.
-Even qualitative explanation of some phenomenon gives hints how important is the Hamiltonian leading to pairing in low temperatures.
+Having at hand a coherent picture for pairing in the CuO$_2$ plane, we may use it at least qualitatively in the whole range of phenomena related to electronic processes in CuO$_2$ plane superconductors.
+Even a qualitative explanation of this phenomenon suggests how important is the Hamiltonian leading to pairing at low temperatures.

-In the recent paper by Harada et al, \cite{Harada:22} was revised phase diagram of the high-$T_c$ cuprate superconductor Pb-doped Bi$_2$Sr$_2$CaCu$_2$ O$_{8+\delta}$, as revealed by anisotropic transport measurements.
-The conductivity anisotropy parallel and perpendicular to the CuO$_2$ planes varies from approximately 25 for YBCO$_7$ to 550 for optimally doped Bi(Pb)2212.
-This strong anisotropy gives the reasons to use in first approximation 2 dimensional models explaining superconductivity in a single CuO$_2$ plane.
-That is why for ARPES data we often speak Fermi contour instead Fermi surface; CuO$_2$ planes are almost insulated and the normal transport between them above $T_c$ is as a rule related to incoherent hopping.
-That is why perpendicular to the planes electron transport cannot be related to pairing mechanism but it is determined by out-of-plane structures.

-A single superconducting 2 dimensional plane have gap-less plasmon spectrum with frequency proportional to the square root of the wave-vector $\omega\propto \sqrt{k}$ \cite{MishonovGroshev:94,Buisson:95}.
+The phase diagram of the high-$T_c$ cuprate superconductor Pb-doped Bi$_2$Sr$_2$CaCu$_2$ O$_{8+\delta}$ was revisited by anisotropic transport measurements in Ref. \cite{Harada:22}.
+It was found that the conductivity anisotropy parallel and perpendicular to the CuO$_2$ planes varies from approximately 25 for YBCO$_7$ to 550 for optimally doped Bi(Pb):2212.
+This strong anisotropy provides strong grounds to use as first approximation 2d models explaining superconductivity in a single CuO$_2$ plane.
+Whence, for ARPES data we often use the expression ``Fermi contour'' instead of ``Fermi surface''; CuO$_2$ planes are almost insulated and the normal transport between them above $T_c$ is as a rule related to incoherent hopping.
+Thus, perpendicularly to the planes, electron transport cannot be related to the pairing mechanism, rather it is determined by out-of-plane structures.
+Let us note that, a single superconducting 2d plane have a gapless plasmon spectrum with frequency proportional to the square root of the wave-vector $\omega\propto \sqrt{k}$ \cite{MishonovGroshev:94,Buisson:95}.

-As it was predicted long time ago~\cite{Mishonov:91} Bi$_2$Sr$_2$CaCu$_2$ O$_{8+\delta}$ will be transparent for far infrared because the plasma frequency $\Omega_z$ for electric polarization perpendicular to CuO$_2$ double layers is below the maximal value of the superconducting gap $\Delta$, i.e $\hbar\Omega_z<\Delta$.
+As it was predicted a long time ago~\cite{Mishonov:91}, Bi$_2$Sr$_2$CaCu$_2$ O$_{8+\delta}$ is transparent in the far infrared, because the plasma frequency $\Omega_z$ for the electric polarization perpendicular to the CuO$_2$ double layers is below the maximal value of the superconducting gap $\Delta$, i.e $\hbar\Omega_z<\Delta$.